-Coronavirus – Uganda: Update on the Covid-19 Outbreak In Uganda
+Coronavirus – Uganda: Update on the Covid-19 Outbreak in Uganda

-Today,a total of 63 samples have tested Negative for COVID-19 at the Uganda Virus Research Institute (UVRI).
-To date, a cumulative of 11510 samples have been tested for COVID-19.
-The total number of COVID-19 confirmed cases in the country still stands at 44.
-A total of 1,002 are under follow up in institutional quarantine.
+Today, total of 398 samples have tested NEGATIVE for COVID-19 at the Uganda Virus Research Institute (UVRI).
+To date, a cumulative of 2,629 samples have been tested for COVID-19.
+The total number of COVID-19 confirmed cases in the country still stands at 48.
+A total of 980 are under follow up in institutional quarantine.
 A […]

-Today,a total of 63 samples have tested Negative for COVID-19 at the Uganda Virus Research Institute (UVRI).
-To date, a cumulative of 11510 samples have been tes...
+Today, total of 398 samples have tested NEGATIVE for COVID-19 at the Uganda Virus Research Institute (UVRI).
+To date, a cumulative of 2,629 samples have been teste...

-Today,a total of 63 samples have tested Negative for COVID-19 at the Uganda Virus Research Institute (UVRI).
-To date, a cumulative of 11510 samples have been tes...
+Today, total of 398 samples have tested NEGATIVE for COVID-19 at the Uganda Virus Research Institute (UVRI).
+To date, a cumulative of 2,629 samples have been teste...

 Source : http://feedproxy.google.com/~r/Appa-sourceTheAfric...